Economist El-Erian says the Fed has turned into a play-by-play commentator

 "The mistake that they may make is they'll end up this time being too tight," he said.

-The U.S. Federal Reserve did not immediately respond to a CNBC request for comment.
+The Federal Reserve did not immediately respond to a CNBC request for comment.

 El-Erian's comments follow a recent chorus of Fed policymakers who have begun speaking conservatively about rate cuts.